Brxdl3y/HUAWEI-DATA-CENTER-NETWORK/README.md

 It’s designed with not just **connectivity** in mind but **resiliency, monitoring, and pragmatic scalability** —
 the kind of approach a forward-thinking engineer would bring to a real-world Huawei/Cisco hybrid environment.

-This isn’t just another lab file — it’s my personal take on how a data center network should feel: resilient, structured, and built with security and monitoring in mind.
+This isn’t just another lab file — it’s my personal take on how a data center network should feel: **resilient, structured**, and built with **security and sophistication** in mind.
 Think of it as equal parts engineering discipline and creative problem-solving.

 ---